y4050/Project-1/README.md

   ## Growth
     Growth can be increased by using the Train function.
 When it reaches 100%, change to a different set of pet imgs, to indicate the pet has evovled.
 And reset the Train value to 0.
 Will probably only include one evolution, when Growth reaches its second 100%, log "You won"

+  # Features
+  * Two bars that grow according to the Growth and Hunger meters, as well as changing color depending on the value.
+  * Added cooldowns for buttons so they can only be clicked once every other set duration.